turbo-src/turbo-src/README.md

 ```

 **3. Launch Turbosrc**
-Make sure Docker is running and then start services from the Turbosrc service directory
+Make sure Docker is running and then start services from the project's root directory.
 ```
-cd turbosrc-service
 ./tsrc-dev start
 ```